Who Do You Tell About Your ADHD?

 “As a psychiatrist, diagnosed with ADHD during medical school, I have shared my diagnosis with only a few colleagues whom I count as friends.
 There remains a lot of stigma in the medical community about ADHD or any psychiatric diagnosis.
 I have found it useful, on occasion, to share my ADHD story with patients, especially when I’ve diagnosed an adult who has struggled undiagnosed and untreated for decades.
 The fact that I’m a doctor and have this diagnosis is also reassuring to some parents when I diagnose and treat their children.
 When done strategically, sharing my diagnosis validates my patients’ experience, builds trust, and helps alleviate suffering, which I well understand from my own experience.” – an ADDitude reader

 “When I was first diagnosed six years ago, I told almost no one.
 There seemed to be such a stigma attached to ADHD, and even I didn’t fully understand it or how it manifested in my day to day life.
 But as I’ve done more research and developed a broader understanding of ADHD, I’ve found it helpful to tell my close friends and loved ones about my diagnosis.
-Not only does it feel like the weight of a secret is off my shoulders, but it allows the people closest to me to have a better understanding of who I am and why I may behave certain ways.
+Not only does it feel like the heaviness of a secret is off my shoulders, but it allows the people closest to me to have a better understanding of who I am and why I may behave certain ways.
 It allows for better communication on all sides, and I’m incredibly grateful for that.” – Kelsey

 “I have shared my ADHD experiences with my husband, daughters, grandchildren and siblings – mostly with the ones who also have ADHD.
 Otherwise I mostly keep my ADHD from anyone else, lest they judge me or dismiss me for having it.
 When I have shared it with co-workers, I often get blank looks or embarrassed reactions.
 I have a masters in education with a specialty of learning disabilities, which helped me discover my own ADHD and the cause of my own childhood struggles in school.
 I always have shared my experiences with my students (and their parents) who also have ADHD (which is often undiagnosed), which helps them realize why they struggle.
 Often the parents recognize the same characteristics in themselves, and the family learns how to cope and manage together.” – Crystal